LinkedPasts/linked-places-format/tsv_0.3.md

 4. Delete unused columns and extraneous notes
 5. Save

-Alternatively, any .csv or .tsv file with fields and formats adhering to the specification below can be uploaded.
+These spreadsheets, or alternatively, any .csv or .tsv file with fields and formats adhering to the specification below can be uploaded.
 All LP-TSV files must have UTF-8 encoding.
 Where multiple values are allowed within a field (indicated below), they are unquoted and delimited with semicolons.

 The following fields will be parsed and converted to Linked Places format automatically upon upload to WHG.